South Branch Valley Railroad

-The SBVR is owned and operated by the West Virginia State Rail Authority (SRA), who purchased it from the Baltimore & Ohio Railroad on October 11, 1978.
+The SBVR is owned and operated by the West Virginia State Rail Authority (SRA), who purchased it from the Baltimore and Ohio Railroad on October 11, 1978.
 The purchase made West Virginia the first state to both own and operate a commercial freight railroad.
 The SRA is headquartered along the SBVR in Moorefield.

 Most of the SBVR—including its three bridges over the South Branch Potomac River—was destroyed by flooding in 1985.
 Despite talk of shutting down the railroad after the flood, reconstruction began two years later.

 The SBVR is the host line for the Potomac Eagle Scenic Railroad, which is headquartered in Romney.

 History

 West Virginia Railroad Company

-While the mainline of the Baltimore & Ohio Railroad had already been constructed through Hampshire County in the 1840s along the Potomac River, there existed no rail line linking with the South Branch Potomac River Valley.
+While the mainline of the Baltimore and Ohio Railroad had already been constructed through Hampshire County in the 1840s along the Potomac River, there existed no rail line linking with the South Branch Potomac River Valley.
 As early as 1875, a group of Kanawha County businessmen and entrepreneurs formed a company designated the West Virginia Railroad Company.
 The company's objective was to construct a railroad from the Kentucky border extending across the state to West Virginia's Eastern Panhandle.
 The line's northern terminus was to be designated a location in close proximity to the South Branch along the Maryland border on the Potomac.
 Green Spring and South Branch Depot were considered as possible locations for the line's terminus.
 The company quickly obtained the authority to build its railroad across the state, especially because it would provide improved access to the Eastern Panhandle and Eastern Seaboard for southwestern West Virginia.
 The company, however, folded a few years later.